What it’s like moving to PDX

 If you’re thinking about moving to Portland but don’t want where to start, you’ve got to give Jesse and myself a call.

-Jessie’s lived here for 37 years.
+Jessie, my business partner, has lived here for 37 years.
 He knows every square inch of this town, and he is an incredible resource, and that’s why I partnered up with him (you know, that and his stellar personality).
 We formed one hell of a team that’s helping dozens of people relocate to the Portland Metro, and we absolutely love it.

 So, if you are thinking about moving here to the Portland Metro, give us a call, shoot us a text, or drop us an email.